 Cost of contract revenue includes both the direct and allocated indirect costs of performing on development contracts and producing prototype units and evaluation kits.
-Direct costs include labor, materials and other costs incurred directly in performing on a contract or producing prototype units and evaluation kits.
-Indirect costs include labor and other costs associated with operating our research and development department and building our technical capabilities and capacity.
+Direct costs include labor, materials and other costs include labor and other costs associated with operating our research and development department and building our technical capabilities and capacity.
 Cost of contract revenue is determined by the level of direct and indirect costs incurred, which can fluctuate substantially from period to period.